brentwilder/HyperQuest/docs/index.rst

 **HyperQuest** Python package for estimating image-wide quality estimation metrics of hyperspectral imaging (imaging spectroscopy).
 Computations are sped up and scale with number of cpus.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` of the package.

 .. note::